US Open: Taylor Fritz beats Alexander Zverev to book semi-final spot as Emma Navarro also reaches final four

 The 23-year-old becomes the sixth player in the last 40 years to reach the US Open semis without a previous main-draw victory in the tournament, following Steffi Graf (1985), Venus Williams (1997), Yanina Wickmayer (2009), Bianca Andreescu (2019) and Emma Raducanu (2021).

-Navarro will next face No 2 seed, and two-time Australian Open champion, Aryna Sabalenka or seventh-seeded, and Olympic gold medallist, Qinwen Zheng.
+Navarro will next face No 2 seed, and two-time Australian Open champion Aryna Sabalenka.

 Emma Navarro, speaking after her victory: